Cookie Monster complaint about "shrinkflation" sparks response from White House

 "C is for consumers getting ripped off," the White House tweeted.
 "President Biden is calling on companies to put a stop to shrinkflation."

-Democratic Senator Sherrod Brown also chimed in, writing "big corporations shrink the size of their products without shrinking their prices, all to pay for CEO bonuses."
+Democratic Sen. Sherrod Brown also chimed in, writing, "big corporations shrink the size of their products without shrinking their prices, all to pay for CEO bonuses."

 "People in my state of Ohio are fed up — they should get all the cookie they pay for," Brown added.